 Now when it comes to lip balms, why is all of this important ?
 Because the skin on our lips is like no other skin on the rest of our bodies and it cannot produce it’s own oils to protect itself.
 So finding a lip balm that has nourishing oils and has an abundance of nutrients & antioxidants is ideal.

-Honestly… this lightly citrus scented lip balm actually gives me relief from my irritated and dry lips and like no other lip balm I’ve tried, especially in the winter months when everything tends to get dry.
+Honestly… this lightly citrus scented lip balm actually gives me relief from my irritated and dry lips and like no other lip balm I’ve tried, especially in the winter months when everything tends to get very dry.
 It’s a gel-like consistency, something I don’t think I’ve experienced before with a lip balm.
 It absorbs super fast into the lips, but doesn’t disappear after application.
-Afterword my lips feel nourished and soft.
-I actually don’t even have to reapply it unless I eat something of course.
+Afterword, my lips feel nourished and soft.
+I actually don’t even have to reapply it unless I eat or drink something of course.
 I feel like with other lip balms, I always had to keep reapplying to feel any kind of dry lip relief.

 I love it the most as a night treatment because I can just apply a good amount, go to bed, and in the morning I’ll have super soft supple lips.